dCache/dcache-book2/cookbook-postgres.md

 Install the PSQL server, client and JDBC support with the tools of the operating system.

-Initialize the database directory (for PSQL version 9.2 this is `/var/lib/pgsql/9.2/data/`) , start the database server, and make sure that it is started at system start-up.
+Initialize the database directory (for PSQL version 9.2 this is **/var/lib/pgsql/9.2/data/**) , start the database server, and make sure that it is started at system start-up.

-    PROMPT-ROOT service postgresql-9.2 initdb
+    [root] # service postgresql-9.2 initdb
     Initializing database:                                     [  OK  ]
-    PROMPT-ROOT service postgresql-9.2 start
+    [root] # service postgresql-9.2 start
     Starting postgresql-9.2 service:                           [  OK  ]
-    PROMPT-ROOT chkconfig postgresql-9.2 on
+    [root] # chkconfig postgresql-9.2 on

 Configuring Access to PSQL
 ==========================

 In the installation guide instructions are given for configuring one PSQL server on the admin node for all the above described purposes with generous access rights.
 This is done to make the installation as easy as possible.
-The access rights are configured in the file `database_directory_name/data/pg_hba.conf`.
+The access rights are configured in the file  **<database_directory_name>/data/pg_hba.conf**.
 According to the installation guide the end of the file should look like

     ...
     # TYPE  DATABASE    USER        IP-ADDRESS        IP-MASK           METHOD